drzhonghao/apistudy/README.md

 ## Comparison

-We constructed 20 [programming tasks](https://github.com/tohidemyname/newapi/blob/master/task.poi.rar).
-The gold standard of the tasks is listed [here](https://github.com/tohidemyname/newapi/blob/master/task.poi.gold.rar).
+We constructed 20 programming tasks, and prepared their gold standard.

-The results of the study are listed in [1](https://github.com/tohidemyname/newapi/blob/master/task.poi.1.rar), [2](https://github.com/tohidemyname/newapi/blob/master/task.poi.2.rar), [3](https://github.com/tohidemyname/newapi/blob/master/task.poi.3.rar), and [4](https://github.com/tohidemyname/newapi/blob/master/task.poi.4.rar).

-As github does not allow to update a file whose size is too large, we have to remove the depenencies under the lib directary.
+All the completed tasks can be downloaded from [figshare](https://figshare.com/articles/dataset/Tasks_items/12793475).

 ## Tool